austinvach/apl-audio-to-speech/README.md

-# apl-audio-to-speech
+# APLA Sample Skill
-Sample skill demonstrating how to use the aplAudioToSpeech transformer.
+A sample skill demonstrating how to use the aplAudioToSpeech transformer.